tokenized/tokenized-sdk-example-react/README.md

 You should show the pairing QR code, but be prepared for MFA to complete without it being used.

-_Note that in an upcoming release of the SDK, device pairing will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no longer be necessary._

 **Returns**: <code>boolean</code> - `true` when a device pairing process is active.
 **Category**: hooks/login